 As a child, I was lucky enough to be a precocious reader.
 I galloped through Grimm (with terror at my heels), constantly revisited the melancholy world of Hans Christian Andersen, and gleefully recited the poetry of AA Milne and Spike Milligan.
 I read everything but found I was most drawn to writers like John Masefield, L.M.
 Boston, Eleanor Farjeon, Elizabeth Goudge, C.S.
 Lewis, and the mighty Alan Garner – stories infused with layers of myth, archetype, and magic.

 Having studied A-level Art, English Literature, and History, I trained in Fine Art Painting at the Central School of Art in London.
 I fell in love with Central the moment I set foot in it.
-The serious grandeur of the building, its sweeping staircases, massive studios and the seductive smell of oil paint, egg and chips completely entranced me.
+The serious grandeur of the building, its sweeping staircases, massive studios and the seductive smell of oil paint and egg and chips completely entranced me.
 After three hard but amazing years, during which I learned how to paint and how to make mistakes, I was only certain that I was ready to leave city life.
-My parents had moved down to the Kent/Sussex border, so I went ‘home’ and my love affair with the countryside began.
+My parents had moved down to the Kent/Sussex border, so I went ‘home,’ and my love affair with the countryside began.

 BOOKS